b9Joker108/b9_2026_canberra_aus_everything_open_conf_108/contemplations/state_of_the_sovereign_nation_v1_211120w5.md

 # ...
 FFF| #

-I need an free and open source application that downloads every state of every online Terms-and-Conditions (T&Cs) and subsidiary documentation too in-state, etc., et al.; Has any work on this been done?
+**I need a free and open source application that downloads every state of every online Terms-and-Conditions (T&Cs) and subsidiary documentation too in-state, etc., et al., that I digitally sign: Has any work on this been done?
 Triangulate; Survey; Report!
-Hari Aum Tat Sat Svaha A FFF|
+Hari Aum Tat Sat Svaha A FFF|**

 Yes, there is a significant open source initiative already addressing the archival and versioning of online Terms-and-Conditions (T&Cs) and subsidiary documentation, enabling democratic oversight and detailed tracking of changes over time[1][2][3].